terziev1/svelte-copy-url-button/README.md

 #### Sapper or Other Svelte Bundler

 For Sapper you need to install the package as a dev module to so it gets compiled.
-If you install it as a runtiome dependency you will 500 errors on the server side.
+If you install it as a runtime dependency you will 500 errors on the server side.
 This is explained [here](https://github.com/sveltejs/sapper-template#using-external-components).

 ```bash
 $ npm i -D svelte-copy-url-button